netdata/netdata/README.md

 > *New to netdata?
 Here is a live demo: [http://my-netdata.io](http://my-netdata.io)*

 **netdata** is a system for **distributed real-time performance and health monitoring**.
-It provides **unparalleled insights, in real-time (per second resolution)**, of everything happening on the system it runs (including applications such as web and database servers), using **modern interactive web dashboards**.
+It provides **unparalleled insights** (unlimited metrics), **in real-time** (per second resolution), of everything happening on the system it runs (including applications such as web and database servers), using **modern interactive web dashboards**.

+**netdata** auto-detects all metrics and comes with dozens of **alarms** that detect common issues and anomalies, so that it can be used, to troubleshoot performance issues, with **zero configuration**.

+**netdata** can be integrated with existing monitoring infrastructure (time-series databases such as prometheus, graphite, opentsdb), third party event notification methods (slack, pagerduty, pushover, etc).

 _netdata is **fast** and **efficient**, designed to permanently run on all systems (**physical** & **virtual** servers, **containers**, **IoT** devices), without